FluffyDietEngine/wall-e/README.md

 ```console
 package-sieve --project_folder /absolute/path/to/folder --ignore venv,__pycache__,__init__.py
 ```
-`--project_folder` - this is a mandatory parameter which mentions the root of the directory,  defaults to the current working directory
+`--project_folder` - this is a mandatory parameter which mentions the root of the directory,  defaults to the current working directory.

 `--ignore` - Mention the folders you want to ignore to create the requirements, optional parameter.
 By default this holds all the folder patterns added in your `.gitignore` file, if exists.

 > NOTE: